stanford-mast/blast/experiments/README.md

 ```
 For convenience, all tasks from [agisdk-REAL](https://github.com/agi-inc/agisdk/tree/main/src/agisdk/REAL/browsergym/webclones/tasks) have already been imported and can be found in `tasks/agisdk/agisdk.yaml`.

 Next, edit the **stages** section to configure the experiment stages.
-For example, to evaluate results from `baseline` and `data parallelism`, you can set it as follows:
+For example, to evaluate results under `baseline` and `data-parallelism`, you can set it as follows:
 ```
   - name: "baseline"
     description: "Baseline with all parallelism disabled"